 Even though there’s a Preview button, strangely enough, you won’t be able to preview the video with the subtitles.
 If, however, you use any other filter, such as resize, Preview will work fine.

 4. Choose Copy under Audio mode, although you can also use the LAME codec for MP3, which you can learn more about in Audio File Formats Explained in Simple Terms.

 Then select the video container/format (either FLV, MP4, AVI) you want to save the video.

 5. Save the video.

 The time taken to encode the video will depend on the length of the original video.

 That’s it!
 One of the strongest points about Avidemux is definitely the ability to import FLV and MP4, something VirtualDub can’t currently do.
-One area where VirtualDub does shine though, is filters or plugins.
-There seems to be way more filters available on the web which can’t be ported to Avidemux.
+One area where VirtualDub does shine though is filters or plugins.
+There seem to be way more filters available on the web which can’t be ported to Avidemux.
 If there is one thing I wish Avidemux wouldn’t do is crash whenever I try to save the video in FLV.
 Otherwise, it works perfectly.

 What do you use to embed subtitles permanently or do you prefer soft-subbed videos?